-STEP 5 - INSTALL THE AIR LINE AND INFLATION VALVE
+STEP 6 - INSTALL THE AIR LINE AND THE INFLATION VALVE

-Uncoil the air tubing and cut it in two equal lengths.
-DONOT FOLD OR KINK THE TUBING.
-Make the cut as square as possible.
-Insert one end of the tubing into the push-to-connect elbow fitting installed in the top of the air helper spring as far as possible.
+Uncoil the air line tubing and cut it into two equal lengths.
+DO NOT FOLD OR KINK THE TUBING.
+Try to make the cut as square as possible.
+Insert one end of the tubing into the elbow fitting installed in the top of the air helper spring.
+Push the tubing into the fitting as far as possible see Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but still maintain accessibility for the air chuck see Figure "D".
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck see Figure "D".
 Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "E".
-Run the tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
+Run the tubing from the air helper spring to the inflation valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
-The air line tubing should not be bent or curved sharply as it may buckle.
+If a thermal sleeve is required, simply slide the sleeve over the air line tubing to the location requiring protection.
+The air line tubing should not be bent or curved sharply, as it may buckle.
 Secure the tubing in place with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve see Figure "E".
+Push the end of the air line tubing into the inflation valve as illustrated see Figure "E".

-STEP 6 - CHECK THE AIR SYSTEM
+STEP 7 - CHECK THE AIR SYSTEM

-Once the inflation valves are installed, inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as squarely as possible and that it is pushed completely into the fitting.
+Once the inflation valves are installed inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
 The tubing can easily be removed from the fittings.
-First, release the air pressure from the air springs.
-Push the collar towards the body of the fitting and then pull out the tube.
-If a leak is detected where the brass elbow fitting screws into the air spring, remove the tubing, then screw the elbow into the spring one additional turn or until the leak stops.
+Release the air pressure from the air springs.
+Push the collar towards the body of the fitting and pull out the tube.
+If a leak is detected where the fitting screws into the spring, remove the tubing as noted above, then screw the fitting into the air spring one additional turn, or until the leak stops.
 Reinstall the tubing and reinflate the air springs and check for leaks as noted above.

 This now completes the installation.
-Install the wheels and torque to the lug nuts to the manufacturer's specification.
-Raise the vehicle by the axle and remove the jack stands.
-Lower the vehicle to the ground.
-Reattach the negative battery cable and remove the wheel chocks from the front wheels.
+Install the wheels and torque the lug nuts to the manufacturer's specifications.
+Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back to the ground.
+Reattach the negative battery cable and remove the wheel chocks from the wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the air helper springs will support approximately 40 lbs. of load for each psi of inflation pressure (per pair).
-For example, 50 psi of inflation pressure will support a load of 2000 lbs. per pair of air helper springs.
+As a general rule, the air helper springs will support approximately 25 lbs. of load for each P.S.I. of inflation pressure (per pair).
+For example, 50 P.S.I. of inflation pressure will support a load of 1250 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.